Table of Contents

 Adjust the timeout value if necessary.
 Change the User-Agent string as needed, and/or authorize it to fetch pages from internal applications.

 You can also override the default timeout value with a URL parameter in the Galaxy UI.
-For example: http://localhost:8000/galaxy/?q=gig%20economics&rag=true&rag_timeout=90
+For example, to set a timeout of 90 seconds: http://localhost:8000/galaxy/?q=gig%20economics&rag=true&rag_timeout=90

 • Restart SWIRL: